reidlai/cp630-final-project/project_report.md

 <figure>
   <img src="images/model_inference_component_diagram.png" alt="" style="width: 30%;">
-  <figurecaption>Figure 4 - Model Inference Service Component Diagram</figurecaption>
+  <figcaption>Figure 4 - Model Inference Service Component Diagram</figcaption>
 </figure>

 The Model Inference Service is an important part of the Credit Card Fraud Detection Service and is aimed at preventing fraud attempts in a payment order.
 It serves as the link between the Payment Processing Service and the fraud detection machine learning model.
 This service makes sure that every payment order has passed through the fraud assessment, and the outcome has been returned to the concerned stakeholders.